 Key takeaways

-You’re probably familiar with credit card APRs (annual percentage rates) as the interest charged on purchases and other card activity like balance transfers and cash advances.
-A penalty APR, however, is a significantly higher “punishment” APR that kicks in if you fail to pay your bill on time, have a payment returned for insufficient funds or otherwise violate your card’s terms.
+You’re probably familiar with credit card annual percentage rates (APRs) as the figure that determines the interest charged on purchases and other card activity like balance transfers and cash advances.
+A penalty APR, however, is a bit different than the others.
+It’s a significantly higher “punishment” APR that kicks in if you fail to pay your bill on time, have a payment returned for insufficient funds or otherwise violate your card’s terms.

-Penalty APRs are expensive and may take months to resolve.
+Penalty APRs are expensive and may take months to revert to the original rates.
 Fortunately, there are ways to avoid them in the first place.
+This guide will tell you everything you need to know about penalty APRs so that you can keep them from triggering on your account.

 The good news is that credit card issuers can’t charge a penalty APR arbitrarily.
 With credit card APRs, it’s important to remember the numbers 21, 45 and 60:

-Each credit card issuer outlines the conditions that could prompt a penalty APR in your credit card’s terms and conditions document.
-It’s wise to read that document carefully before applying for any new card.
+Each credit card issuer outlines the specific conditions triggering a penalty APR in your credit card’s terms and conditions document.
+Look for the details as part of the document’s Schumer box.

 How long does a penalty APR last?